 Alternatively, if you have already calculated the sample-wise distance object, the resulting dist-class object can be provided as distance instead (see examples).
+A third alternative is to provide a function that takes a sample-by-taxa matrix max.dist (Optional).
+Default 0.4.
+The maximum ecological distance (as defined by distance) allowed between two samples to still consider them "connected" by an edge in the graphical model.

-A third alternative is to provide a function that takes a sample-by-taxa matrix (typical vegan orientation) and returns a sample-wise distance matrix.
+(typical vegan orientation) and returns a sample-wise distance matrix.